mnot/I-D/for-the-users/draft.md

 a need to balance the benefits of a decision between two (or more) parties.

-In these situations, when one of those parties is an "end user" of the Internet -- for example, a person using a Web browser, mail client, or other agent that connects to the Internet -- the IETF should protect their interests over those of parties such as network operators or equipement vendors.
+In these situations, when one of those parties is an "end user" of the Internet -- for example, a person using a Web browser, mail client, or another agent that connects to the Internet -- the IETF should protect their interests over those of parties such as network operators or equipement vendors.